-Although it’s the least influential of the three environmental variables, humidity does have an influence on your bullet’s trajectory.
+Although it’s the least influential of the three environmental variables, humidity does have an influence on bullet trajectory.

-- Contrary to common thought, higher humidity results in thinner air.
+- Contrary to common thought, higher humidity results in thinner air, this affects bullet trajectory

 - Therefore, a bullet travels easier through humid air.